 Momcozy Debuts 'Invisible Power', Showcasing the Momcozy Air 1 Ultra-Slim Breast Pump for Modern Mothers

-MANILA, PHILIPPINES, January 19, 2026 /EINPresswire.com/ -- Momcozy, the Global No.1 wearable breast pump brand and Cozy Reformer, proudly announces the launch of its award-winning Momcozy Air 1 Ultra-Slim Breast Pump in Philippines (https://cutt.ly/BtkFDbdY).
+KUALA LUMPUR, MALAYSIA, January 19, 2026 /EINPresswire.com/ -- Momcozy, the Global No.1 wearable breast pump brand and Cozy Reformer, proudly announces the launch of its award-winning Momcozy Air 1 Ultra-Slim Breast Pump in Malaysia.
 This debut introduces mothers to the world’s slimmest pump* with a revolutionary transparent design, engineered to provide unmatched discretion and empower their motherhood journey.

 Award-Winning, Industry-First Innovation